-The finishing touches can be the thing that turns a very good piece of custom clothing into an absolutely stunning one.
+Relabelling, tagging custom clothing can be the finishing touches.
+The thing that turns a very good piece of custom apparel into an absolutely stunning one.
 An item that people treasure and always hold close to their hearts.
 The garment that they want to pick off the rail, the hoody that catches their eye on the shelf, the t-shirt they get at a gig and always reminds them of a fantastic night.
 Lots of factors contribute to that feeling.
 The quality and design of the clothing.
 The circumstances in which you buy an item.
 All hugely important.
 But sometimes it can be the little things which make the difference and swing the decision.

 The effectiveness of branding should never be underestimated.
 That’s what the finishing touches like relabelling, tagging and hemming are really all about.
 It needs to be carefully considered and consistently applied.
 Do it well and garment finishing could be what puts your range of custom clothing into the bigtime.
 Handled in the right way, good branding touches can boost both reputation and sales.
 Blank clothing might come plain and ready for printing or embroidery, but it often still carries the manufacturer’s labels.
 Making that labelling reflect your values can speak volumes and be a genuine selling point.